treangenlab/komb/README.md

 You can test KOMB by running the following command:
 `KOMB.py -i example_data/reads1.fastq -j example_data/reads2.fastq -k 51`

-Example data is hosted on OSF at the following URL: [ADD URL] and on Zenodo under DOI: [ADD DOI].

 ## KOMB usage
 Full set of parameters available in the KOMB pipeline is shown below and can be accessed by running `python KOMB.py --help`.